As of: January 2018

 Objective and activities

-The project establishes a climate-resilient Eastern Caribbean Marine Managed Areas Network (ECMMAN) in cooperation with six countries.
+The project established a climate-resilient Eastern Caribbean Marine Managed Areas Network (ECMMAN) in cooperation with six countries.
 The protection given to the designated areas ensures that sensitive marine ecosystems remain intact and are thus better able to withstand the stresses of climate change.
-Activities include enlarging and improving existing marine protected areas, promoting active involvement of the local population, and improving data and information systems as well as the network's financial and institutional sustainability.
-These will result in implementation of key elements of the Strategic Plan for the Convention on Biological Diversity (CBD), the CBD Programme of Work on Protected Areas and the contribution to LifeWeb made by the Organisation of Eastern Caribbean States.
+Activities included enlarging and improving existing marine protected areas, promoting active involvement of the local population, and improving data and information systems as well as the network's financial and institutional sustainability.
+These resulted in implementation of key elements of the Strategic Plan for the Convention on Biological Diversity (CBD), the CBD Programme of Work on Protected Areas and the contribution to LifeWeb made by the Organisation of Eastern Caribbean States.
 The new Marine Conservation Corridor helps to preserve biodiversity, protect the livelihoods of the population, promote food security and sustainable tourism, and reduce the vulnerability of coastal communities to the risks of climate change.

 State of implementation/results

 - Since January 2014, the Advisory and Coordination Committee (ACC) has been meeting every six months.
 The Committee comprises representatives from all implementation partners as well as the national contact officers from the six target countries.